Early Years Practitioners

 Sophie Young

-Sophie Young, Consents and Environment Lead, Associated British Ports and Co-Chair, NIPA EYP Steering Group Co-Chair: Sophie is a highly motivated and experienced marine and landside consenting professional working as part of a successful capital projects team.
+Sophie Young, Consents and Environment Lead, Associated British Ports: Sophie is a highly motivated and experienced marine and landside consenting professional working as part of a successful capital projects team.
 Responsible for securing and delivering consents for port infrastructure development to support the strategic growth of the business.
 Successful track-record of consent delivery and management across a diverse portfolio of high value port development projects spanning the DCO, HRO, Town Planning and Marine Licensing regimes.
-Sophie also serves as the Co-Chair of the NIPA Early Years Practitioners (EYP) Steering Group.

 Read More >